-I know a perfect 4.0 record like this might be intimidating, if you feel you're not on track to replicating.
+I know a perfect 4.0 record like this might be intimidating if you feel you're not on track to replicating it.
 It shouldn't be.
-Again, a 4.0 isn't necessary for even the top colleges like Harvard and Stanford.
+Again, a 4.0 isn't necessary for even top colleges like Harvard and Stanford.
 You can take half the number of these AP courses and still get into an Ivy League school.
 I know this because of my wide experience with students and from seeing a lot of resumes from Ivy League applicants when hiring for my company.

 But I wanted a 4.0, so I worked for it, and I got it.

-This ambition led to some stressful situations where I was deathly afraid of getting an A-, especially when the teacher’s grading was incomprehensible.
-I know this can sound obsessive, and as I'll mention below, I recommend that most students not feel be this obsessive.
-But I’m just being honest and reporting my own experience for your benefit.
+This ambition led to some stressful situations wherein I was deathly afraid of getting an A-, especially when the teacher's grading was incomprehensible.
+I know this can sound obsessive, and, as I'll mention below, I recommend most students avoid feeling this obsessive.
+But I'm just being honest and reporting my own experience for your benefit.

-This guide contains every important strategy I used to maintain a perfect 4.0 GPA with a tough courseload.
-I strongly suggest you read through this entire guide at least once.
-At the least, if you already have a strong foundation, you'll pick up some tips that might improve your coursework.
+This guide contains every important strategy I used to maintain a perfect 4.0 GPA with a tough course load.
+I strongly suggest you read through this entire guide.
+At the very least, if you already have a solid foundation, you'll pick up some tips that might improve your coursework.